andrewdcamp/andrewdcamp.github.io/_posts/2020-01-10-Group-Assignment_1.md

 ## Problem solving approach
 ### Maximizing diversity
 There are several ways we could approach measuring difference within each group.
-Instead of maximizing the differences within each group, we can alternatively choose to minimize the difference in composition between all groups.
-I.e. when all groups are relatively similar in composition, our individuals will be effectively "mixed up."
+Instead of maximizing the differences within each group, we can alternatively choose to minimize the difference in composition between each group and a calulcated "ideal" number for each group.
+I.e. when all groups are relatively similar in composition, our individuals will be effectively "mixed up".

 ### Formulating an approach
 Each individual will be assigned a one hot coded vector to represent their respective attributes.
 To measure a group's composition, each group will have a statistic representing the sum of vectors of individuals assigned to the group.

-The task of our model will be to choose which individuals are assigned to each group in order to minimize the difference in composition between all groups.
-We can achieve this by minimizing the sum of the L1 norm (Manhattan or Taxicab distance) between each pair of group statistics.
-Of course we still need to obey the group size constraints.

-A sketch of this representation:

-In more concrete terms, we can formulate the problem as follows:

-### Linearization
-Manhattan distance takes the sum of absolute values of distances between vectors.
-Absolute value is non-linear and therefore we cannot directly implement our objective function via linear programming.
-To get around this issue, we need to linearize our objective using the approach below:

 ### The data
 The non-profit has an internal system where sign up data with the list of the upcoming year’s members can be found along with their denomination, age group, and their leader from last year.